 If the characteristics vector yj for the j-th VPI belongs to the DDCRZ, then this VPI is suspected to be delayed, and its characteristics vector yj is analyzed further in the second step.

-Otherwise, the j-th VPI is predicted to have a normal development.
+Otherwise, the j-th VPI is predicted to have normal development.

 This first step of our predictor is illustrated in Figure 2.